RosemaryJF/horiseon-refactor/README.md

 * No favicon
 * Non-semantic elements in the HTML
 * A broken navigation link
-* Lack of alt= attributes on images/icons
+* Lack of accessability alt= attributes on images/icons

 I was able to practice the input of HTML semantic elements instead of a code relying on the div element.
 From this formatting I was then able to further my knowledge on how to format/consolidate HTML elements via the stylesheet.